nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-HRConnect provides fast access to employee, project, and candidate contact details, optimized for HR professionals who prefer a CLI.
-It allows quick updates, talent pool organization, and candidate tracking, all through a streamlined, command-based interface designed for speed and efficiency.
-It also helps with assignment of HR staff to HR events and cases.
+HRConnect provides fast access to employee, project, and candidate contact details, optimized for project managers who prefer a CLI.
+It allows talent pool organization, project management, and manpower allocation, all through a streamlined, command-based interface designed for speed and efficiency.

 [Return to Top](#table-of-contents)